 - Is it impracticable to seek the consent of the potential subjects?

 - Is the work in the public interest?

 When considering whether the use or disclosure is necessary, an agency must consider to what degree the personal information is needed for the research.
-It will be a question of degree, to be determined having regard to the purpose of the research, its intended outcomes, and the extent to which it is dependant on the personal information.
-If de-identified information would serve the same purpose, then the use or disclosure of personal information is not necessary.
+It will be a question of degree, to be determined having regard to the purpose of the research, its intended outcomes, and the extent to which it is dependent on the personal or health information.
+If de-identified information would serve the same purpose, then the use or disclosure of the information is not necessary.

 Research generally involves ethical investigation using a set methodology intended to achieve a specific result.
 It must begin with a clearly defined goal around which the study is designed.
 The data gathered as part of the research must be aimed at assisting the researcher towards achieving that goal.